 Conclusion

-Further reading: Review OpenAI’s Computer-Using Agent overview, Anthropic’s computer use documentation, Google’s Computer Use documentation, WebArena, and OSWorld.
+Further reading: Dive into OpenAI’s Computer-Using Agent overview, hit up Anthropic’s computer use documentation, check out Google’s Computer Use documentation, and run through the tests at WebArena and OSWorld.